 After 20 years of research at Harvard University and Massachusetts General Hospital we are at the doorstep of transforming transplantation of solid organs.
 Siplizumab is an anti-CD2 monoclonal antibody specifically targeting an immune pathway leading to a combination of unique effects which makes it ideal in the treatment of transplant patients.
 Read more about the history of Siplizumab here.

-Siplizumab has great potential as a specific immune modulatory biologic in solid organ transplantation, bone marrow transplantation, and in gene therapy.
+Siplizumab has great potential as a specific immune modulatory biologic in solid organ transplantation, bone marrow transplantation, and autoimmunity.